webdesignsbytom/fullstack-starter/Hosting.md

   - Maps one domain name to another and must always be a name not an ip
   - Not great for subdomaining becuase it has to do two DNS lookups.
   - Create record and enter subdomain or full domain including sub

+### Sub Domains

+To create a sub domain:
+1. Go to DNS settings
+2. Create a New A record.
+Enter the subdomain name you want.
+For the IP value add the record for the web hosting IP address.

 ### PreLaunch Steps